Knows What He Has: 1960 Mercury Commuter Station Wagon – Sold?

 May 27th Update: When we first featured this rare 1960 Mercury Commuter, we thought the price was a bit optimistic for the condition and the pictures provided.
 Fast forward six weeks and while as expected, the car has not sold the seller took the odd step of increasing his asking price $500 to $9,500.
 We predict we will be watching this car linger for a while.

-1960 Mercurys are rare cars to come across these days and among those, four-door hardtop Commuter station wagons such as this example here on Craigslist in Port Jefferson, New York (Long Island) with the asking price of $9,000. unfortunately based on the Hagerty Insurance Online Valuation Tool optimistically falls just $800 below #2 “Excellent” appraisal of $9,800.
-Strangely, the NADA Guides Online Classic Car Valuation Tool lists their “Low”, “Average”, and “High” retail value range much higher than Hagerty’s at $13,475, $29,260, and $56,870, respectively, so that’s likely what’s motivating the seller’s current pricing decision.
-If you are serious about buying this Commuter, you can start the conversation by texting the seller at (631) 827-8102 and please mention you saw their listing featured here on GuysWithRides.com
+1960 Mercurys are rare cars to come across these days and among those, four-door hardtop Commuter station wagons such as this example recently listed on Craigslist in Port Jefferson, New York (Long Island) with the revised asking price of $9,000. unfortunately based on the Hagerty Insurance Online Valuation Tool optimistically falls between the #2 “Excellent” appraisal of $9,800 and the #3 “Good” appraisal of $6,900.
+The Collector Car Market Review Online Tool provides a second data point confirming the revised asking price is in between the #4 “Fair” estimate of $6,300 and the #3 “Good” appraisal of $13,700.

-Ford’s now defunct Mercury Division produced the full-size Commuter station wagon in several forms from 1957 to 1968.
-When introduced for the 1957 model year it was priced below Mercury’s other two new full size wagons, the Voyager and the Colony Park.
-The 1960 model featured here relied on four-door pillar-less hardtop styling that would quickly fall out of favor in wagon design just few years later.
+Ford’s now-defunct Mercury Division produced the full-size Commuter station wagon in several forms from 1957 to 1968.
+When introduced for the 1957 model year it was priced below Mercury’s other two new full-size wagons, the Voyager and the Colony Park.
+The 1960 model featured here relied on four-door pillar-less hardtop styling that would quickly fall out of favor in wagon design just a few years later.
 By 1960, a three-year-old recession combined with the miserable Edsel failure conspired to have the division teetering on the brink of being canceled.
 A complete redesign of its full-size line in 1961 helped keep the division afloat.

 In his latest post, the seller has toned down the description from his original post:

 “1960 Mercury commuter wagon.
 I found it in a barn a few years ago and put some work into it, just don’t have the time anymore.
-Car was parked for 30 years.
-It’s black, original paint as far as I can tell, with red interior.
-The seats are original, I replaced the carpet after replacing the floors and sound proofing all of it.
+The car was parked for 30 years.
+It’s black, original paint as far as I can tell, with a red interior.
+The seats are original, I replaced the carpet after replacing the floors and soundproofing all of it.
 It’s has a 383 MEL big block motor with a 3 speed automatic, all original.
 Power drum brakes all around with power steering.
-Front bench seat is power and rear hatch window is power.
-The car is not perfect but with a little love and money you could have a seriously rare cruiser.
+The front bench seat is power and the rear hatch window is power.
+The car is not perfect but with a little love and money, you could have a seriously rare cruiser.
 I had never seen one of these wagons having been to 100’s of car shows and swap meets over the last 20 years.
 This car is very rare.
 Feel free to contact me with any questions!”